butterwo/esphome/components/rea131b/README.md

 - control the temperature setpoint (+/- 6 deg C)
 - communicate the value of an external room temperature sensor to be used by the regulator
 - commute between Reduced, Comfort and Timer temperature presets
+- monitor the boiler, mixer, hot water and external temperatures

 It should be straightforward to add more thermostats (requires modification of the C++) to accomodate a boiler with more circuits.